 With an uninterrupted focus on a single investment solution, we can ensure a strong approach to investment governance, allowing members to concentrate on the things they can influence – fundamentally when they plan to retire, what they plan to do when they do retire, and how much they should be saving to turn their dreams into a reality.

-Rob Booth, Director of Investment & Product Development, NOW: Pensions
+Rob Booth, Director of Investment and Product Development, NOW: Pensions